ramialnajdi/Diamond-Price-Prediction/README.md

 ### Diamond Price Project.

 1.the notebook file.

-Explane the code.
-2.CSV file contains train data.
+2.the train file contains the train data.

-3.CSV file contains test data. the test file contain only the features of diamond.
+3.the test file contains the test data(the test file contain only the features of diamond without target).

 4.sample_submission flie.